 General Criteria and Process for Selection of Director Candidates.
 In identifying and evaluating director candidates, the Compensation/Nominating & Governance Committee does not set specific criteria for directors.
 Under its Charter, the Committee is responsible for determining desired Board skills and evaluating attributes such as independence, integrity, expertise, breadth of experience, diversity and knowledge about the Company's business and industry and ownership interest in the Company.
-In selecting director candidates, the Company seeks a diversity of skills, backgrounds and experience.
 Directors must be willing to devote adequate time and effort to Board responsibilities.
 As set forth in the Company's Corporate Governance Guidelines and its Charter, the Committee is responsible for recommending director candidates to the Board.